Wesley Harms: 2020

 Harms won a PDC Tour Card on day 4 of the European Q School.
-He will play on the ProTour in 2020 and 2021.

 2022

-Due to losing his tour card and playing no events since the pandemic.
-He will not return to the 2022 PDC Q School.

-Nickname
+Harms did not compete in Q-School following the expiration of his PDC Tour Card, hence he did not retain it.

+2023

+As of May he has started to play darts again and plays in the MODUS Super Series.

+Personal life

-Wesley Harms played under the nickname Sparky because he is an electrician in the Netherlands.
+Wesley Harms played under the nickname "Sparky" because he is an electrician in the Netherlands.